Tyshuqi/ride-share-app/README.md

 ## Getting started

-Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!

 ## Add your files